JanssenProject/jans/docs/cedarling/patterns/annotation-patterns.md

 let mut steps: Vec<(u32, &str)> = Vec::new();

 for (policy_id, a) in &by_policy {
+    // Policies that say nothing about steps are not this loop's business. if !a.contains_key("wizard_step") && !a.contains_key("required_step") {
+        continue;
+    }

     match (
         a.get("wizard_step").and_then(|s| s.parse::<u32>().ok()),
         a.get("required_step"),
     ) {
         (Some(step), Some(name)) => steps.push((step, name.as_str())),
-        // A policy you cannot order is a bug to surface, not one to drop silently.
+        // A partial step description is a bug to surface, not one to drop.
         _ => return Err(Error::MalformedAnnotation(policy_id.clone())),
     }
 }